 If you would like to use a similar-sounding word from your own faith then that’s absolutely fine.
 The Hebrew word “shalom,” Arabic “salaam” or even “amen” all work as mantras.
 A word with positive personal connotations is best.
 You can use this as a complete practice in its own right or as a preamble to another type of meditation.
 It works equally well as both.

 - You can do this in any position but it is best done sitting down.
 Close your eyes.

 - Settle yourself by taking a handful of deep, calming breaths.
 Let each exhalation be a “letting go” of any tension or worry you are carrying in your body.

 - Take a slow, deep breath.
 On the out-breath chant the single word: “Ohhhhhhhmmmmmmm.”

 - Repeat again.
 Bring your attention to the vibrations in your body, especially along your spine and in your belly.

 Research has been conducted into the effects of “Om” meditation.
 Functional magnetic resonance imaging (fMRI) was used to study the activity of certain parts of the brain both before and after chanting.
 The results show “significant deactivation” of brain-areas associated with emotion processing, particularly the “limbic system.”1 This means that the practice can be useful in regulating negative emotions.

 If you like the sound of “Om” I suggest that you treat yourself to In the Om Zone 2.0 by Steven Halpern.
-It’s a great CD for relaxing or chanting along to.
-Each track is slightly different but centred around the sacred syllable.
+It’s a great meditation music for relaxing or chanting along to sounds.
+Each track is slightly different but centered around the sacred syllable.

 You can always download one track to get going.